Italian Tomato Salad

 Instructions

-• Add the tomatoes and seasonings to a bowl.
-Pour the vinegar and olive oil over it, and stir everything together.
+• Add the tomatoes, red onion, oregano, salt, and pepper to a bowl.
+Pour in the vinegar and toss, then add the olive oil and do the same.
 Taste/adjust for seasoning.
 Enjoy!

 Notes

-Notes: This salad tastes best when made a couple of hours ahead of time, but it’s also good served fresh.
+• This salad tastes best when made a couple of hours ahead, but it's also good served fresh.

 Nutrition